fresh-eggs/fresh-eggs.github.io/xband_post.md

 There were many prior failed attempts at getting my routine working properly, most of them had to do with my failure to account for all relevant state registers.

 One other interesting constraint is the need for the payload to be position independent.
-There is no garuntee provided for the memory address our function pointer is assigned.
+There is no garuntee provided for the memory address our instructions are stored at as far as I can tell.

 The following is our payload:
 ```